METRIX IAP

 What It Means for Creative

 Do not introduce loud, aggressive, or hype-driven copy.
-The APEX buyer is looking for a brand that mirrors their own restraint.
+The KOV buyer is looking for a brand that mirrors their own restraint.
 Copy that shouts at them signals the wrong brand.

 Account Truth #3 — Older Males Are the Buyer Core